pypa/cibuildwheel/docs/options.md

     # Install system library
     [tool.cibuildwheel.linux]
     before-all = "yum install -y libffi-dev"

+    # run multiple commands using an array
+    before-all = [
+      'yum install bzip2 -y',
+      'make third_party',
+    ]
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with `&&`.
+    In configuration files, you can use a TOML array, and each line will be run sequentially - joined with `&&`.

 Note that manylinux2_24 builds occur inside a Debian9 docker, where
 manylinux2010 and manylinux2014 builds occur inside a CentOS one.
 So for